 Says Antony, ”You have to manually insert a card into a card payment device and enter the pin number and pull the card out at the right time.
 Historically, an automated process can’t do that.
 Either the process stops and waits for a manual intervention and carries on afterwards, or you have to simulate the card process with a software simulator which means you aren’t testing the real end-to-end process”.

 Using robots to insert cards into a payments device (PED), enter the pin and wait for a response before handing them back to the automation, Antony and his team are already cracking this long-standing automation bottleneck.
 An innovative solution that’s also likely to be deployed with the global fuel customer.

 The benefits of automated software testing are many.

-Once automation scripts exist they exist, ready to be modified for future use.
+Once automation scripts exist they exist, with easy maintenance and reusability.
 And with almost 100% of testing functionality able to be automated, the time savings are clear.

 For example, automation can run overnight with testers able to review results in the morning, screen-print failures and not have to rerun a check.

 “It takes about a third of the time as manual checking”, says Antony, “it gets software out of the door a lot quicker”.
 The REPL team is looking to drive support from the start of projects, moving straight into behaviour-driven development (BDD) models to ensure automated testing and the associated benefits are delivered sooner.

 The saved time saves money and resources that can be applied to other important tasks.
 “When you create automated scripts you need visualisation of the function”, says Rachit, “So you’re already going through the manual phase.
 Once execution of the automation is done, the focus shifts to the very small amount that has to remain manual”.

 It takes people to write and maintain scripts so a manual contribution will always be required.
 Adds Antony, “Manual testing will always be necessary as there are always UX/UI and peripheral considerations”.